nuejs/nue/packages/nuejs.org/docs/tags.md

 [.options]
   #### [codeblocks] options

-  `numbered` draws line numbers when enebled
+  `numbered` draws line numbers when enebled.

-  `captions` list of captions for the individual blocks separated with ";" or "|"
+  `captions` list of captions for the individual blocks separated with ";" or "|".

-  `languages` list of languages for the individual blocks separated with ";" or "|"
+  `languages` list of languages for the individual blocks separated with ";" or "|".

-  `classes` list of languages for the individual blocks separated with ";" or "|"
+  `classes` list of languages for the individual blocks separated with ";" or "|".

 ### Codetabs
-Render a [tabbed layout](//saadiam.medium.com/tabs-design-best-practices-8fafe936606f) for organizing the code into multiple blocks where users can see one block at a time:
+Render a [tabbed layout](//saadiam.medium.com/tabs-design-best-practices-8fafe936606f) to organize the code into multiple blocks where users can see one block at a time:

 ``` md